Contact information

 Research Summary

-I investigate how tumours survive in conditions which include low oxygen (hypoxia).
+We investigate how tumours survive in conditions which include low oxygen (hypoxia).
 The goal is to target the hypoxic parts of tumours to improve cancer therapy.

 Biography

 Ester completed her PhD at the School for Cancer Sciences, University of Birmingham then accepted a post as a postdoctoral fellow within the Molecular Oncology Group at the University of Cambridge School of Clinical Medicine before moving to the USA to join the Department of Radiation Oncology at Stanford University, first as a postdoctoral fellow then a research associate.
-She joined the Oxford Institute in 2007.
+She joined the Department in 2007.

 GROUP MEMBERS